serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 dynamics with different methods, in particular laboratory experiments (package fluidlab), simulations (packages fluidfft, fluidsim and fluidfoam) and data processing (package fluidimage).
-Python and its scientific ecosystem is a great advantage for a project like FluidDyn, however, one needs good tools to easily accelerate Python / Numpy code.
+Python and its scientific ecosystem is a great advantage for a project like FluidDyn.
+However, one needs good tools to easily accelerate Python / Numpy code.
 Pythran produces very efficient binaries without the need to complicate the code and therefore to compromise simplicity, readability and portability.
 Therefore, Pythran has become the main Python /